SUSE/kucero/README.md

 ## Introduction

-Kucero (KUbeadm CErtificate ROtation) is a Kubernetes daemonset that performs safe automatic kubeadm certificate rotation when the certificate is going to expire within the user specified time period.
+Kucero (KUbernetes CErtificate ROtation) is a Kubernetes daemonset that performs safe automatic Kubernetes control plane certificate rotation when the certificate rediaul time is below than user configured time period.

 ## Requirements